35th United States Colored Infantry Regiment: Service

+The 1st North Carolina Colored troops performed fatigue duties during the Siege of Charleston Harbor.
+In January 1864, Colonel Beecher left on leave and command of the regiment devolved to Lieutenant Colonel William N. Reed.
+On January 26, following complaints of its mixed and substandard armament, the volunteers were issued a uniform arsenal of .69 caliber muskets altered to operate with percussion caps.
+On February 7, 1864, the regiment arrived in Jacksonville, Florida with two other federal regiments to serve as an expeditionary force under the command of Major General Quincy Adams Gillmore.
+The 1st North Carolina Colored Volunteers was reorganized as the 35th U.S. Colored Infantry on February 8, 1864 for three-year service under the command of Colonel Beecher.
+Members of the unit were slow to adjust to the new designation.

 The regiment was attached to Montgomery's Brigade, District of Florida, Department of the South, February 1864.
-2nd Brigade, Vogdes' Division, District of Florida, Department of the South, to April 1864.
+During the Battle of Olustee, the first major incident of combat for the regiment, many of its guns burst in action, leading the army to revamp its supply of weapons.
+The regiment was then organized under the 2nd Brigade, Vogdes' Division, District of Florida, Department of the South, to April 1864.
 District of Florida, Department of the South, to October 1864.
 4th Separate Brigade, Department of the South, to November 1864.
 2nd Brigade, Coast Division, Department of the South, to December 1864.
 4th Separate Brigade, Department of the South, to March 1865.
 1st Separate Brigade, Department of the South, to August 1865.
 Department of the South, to June 1866.

 The 35th U.S. Colored Infantry mustered out of service June 1, 1866.

 Detailed service

-Expedition to Lake City, Fla., February 14–22, 1864.
+Expedition to Lake City, Florida, February 14–22, 1864.
 Battle of Olustee February 20.
-Duty at Jacksonville, Fla., until November.
+Duty at Jacksonville, Florida, until November.
 Operations on St. Johns River May 19–27.
 Horse Head Landing May 23.
-(Four companies detached on Expedition to James Island, S.C., July 1–10.
-King's Creek, S.C., July 3.)
+(Four companies detached on Expedition to James Island, South Carolina, July 1–10.
+King's Creek, South Carolina, July 3.)
 Raid from Jacksonville upon Baldwin July 23–28.
 South Fork, Black Creek, July 24.
 Black Creek near Whitesides July 27.
 Raid on Florida Railroad August 15–19.
-Ordered from Jacksonville to Hilton Head, S.C., November 25, Expedition to Boyd's Neck November 28–30.
+Ordered from Jacksonville to Hilton Head, South Carolina, November 25, Expedition to Boyd's Neck November 28–30.
 Battle of Honey Hill November 30.
-Return to Jacksonville, Fla., and duty there until March 1865.
-Ordered to Charleston, S.C.
-Duty there and at various points in the Department of the South until June 1866.
+Return to Jacksonville, Florida, and duty there until March 1865.
+Ordered to Charleston, South Carolina, Duty there and at various points in the Department of the South until June 1866.

 Casualties

-The regiment lost a total of 205 men during service; 4 officers and 49 enlisted men killed or mortally wounded, 1 officer and 151 enlisted men died of disease.
+The regiment lost a total of 205 men during service; 4 officers and 49 enlisted men killed, 1 officer and 151 enlisted men died of disease.

+Commemoration

+The state of North Carolina has established two monuments honoring the regiment.
+One stands at the National Cemetery in Wilmington and another, a historical highway marker, stands in New Bern.